puma/puma/CONTRIBUTING.md

 ## Pull requests

+Please open draft PRs as soon as you are ready for feedback from the community.

 Code contributions should generally include test coverage.
 If you aren't sure how to test your changes, please open a pull request and leave a comment asking for help.